 Her first children’s novel for ages 9 and up.
 Please Love Umma, was published in March of 2017 and is available on Amazon and Barnes and Noble websites.

-Kim now lives in Northern California with her husband, son, and their cat.

-Later

-Her first children’s novel for ages 9 and up.
-Please Love Umma, was published in March of 2017 and is available on Amazon and Barnes and Noble websites.

-Kim now lives in Northern California with her husband, son, and their cat.
+Kim now lives in Northern California with her husband, son, daughter, and their cat.